 There are two important things to remember here.
-First, many dogs run as long as their people run whether they are exhausted or not.
+First, many dogs will run as long as their master runs, whether they are exhausted or not.

-Therefore, it is probably best to run either in the morning or the evening when the sun is lower, and there is plenty of shade.
+Therefore, if you live in a warm climate, it is probably best to run either in the morning or the evening when the sun is lower, and there is plenty of shade.

 Also, check your dog for signs of heat exhaustion, such as an altered state of consciousness or excessive gasping for breath.
 If you see these signs, it’s break time.

 Your dog’s paws can be susceptible to injury.
 You’ve no doubt researched and purchased just the perfect pair of shoes for yourself, but paws are all your dog has as you both pound the cement.

 On hot days, asphalt can be dangerous to your dog as the surface temperature rises quickly.
 On a typical 86 degree day in the summer, the road can cook your dog’s paws to 135 to 143 degrees.

 Remember that you can cook an egg at 131 degrees.
 Even the most dedicated canine runners aren’t likely going to enjoy a run that burns their skin.
 Find running trails that do not heat up, or schedule runs early in the morning as mentioned above.

 Water breaks are also important.
 Unless you want to take along a water bowl, consider teaching your dog to drink from a bottle.

 Some breeds are simply not cut out to running a marathon let alone a mile or two.
 Most of these fall into the category of brachycephalic breeds.
 Their small faces flattened noses, partially obstructed airways, and smaller nostrils may make running out of the question.